 Payments to pharmacies for Medicaid-covered outpatient prescription drugs are set by the states.
-For many multiple source drugs with respect to which FDA has rated at least three drugs as therapeutically equivalent, the amount that states may reimburse pharmacies in the aggregate is subject to a Federal upper limit (FUL) ceiling price.
-Health care reform legislation enacted in March 2010 changed the methodology by which the Centers for Medicare & Medicaid Services (CMS) calculates the FULs so that the FUL is based on no less than 175 % of the weighted-average of the monthly average manufacturer prices (AMPs) reported to the government by manufacturers of each of the therapeutically equivalent multiple source drugs.
-In addition, under the Medicaid Drug Rebate Program, manufacturers are required, as a condition of Federal payment for their drugs under Medicaid and Medicare Part B, to pay rebates to state Medicaid programs on drugs dispensed to Medicaid beneficiaries in the state.
-The amount of the rebate is calculated for non-innovator multiple source drugs as 13 % of AMP and for innovator drugs as the lower of 23.1 % of AMP or AMP minus the best price of the drug.
-Both innovator and non-innovator drugs are also subject to an additional rebate if price increases exceed the rate of inflation.
+For many multiple source drugs for which FDA has rated at least three drugs as therapeutically equivalent, the amount that states may reimburse pharmacies in the aggregate is subject to a Federal upper limit (FUL) ceiling price.
+The Affordable Care Act enacted in March 2010 changed the methodology by which the Centers for Medicare & Medicaid Services (CMS) calculates the FULs so that the FUL is based on no less than 175% of the weighted-average of the monthly average manufacturer prices (AMPs) reported to the government by manufacturers of each of the therapeutically-equivalent multiple source drugs.
+In addition, under the Medicaid Drug Rebate Program, manufacturers are required, as a condition of Federal payment for their drugs under Medicaid, to pay rebates to state Medicaid programs on drugs dispensed to Medicaid beneficiaries in the state.
+The amount of the basic rebate is calculated for non-innovator multiple source drugs as 13% of AMP, and for innovator drugs as the greater of 23.1% of AMP or AMP minus the best price of the drug.
+Both innovator and non-innovator drugs are also subject to an additional rebate if AMP raises faster than inflation when compared to a base period AMP.

 Before implementation of the new FUL methodology on April 1, 2016, CMS used average wholesale price ("AWP") or Wholesale Acquisition Cost ("WAC") in the calculation of FULs.
 States have also historically used AWP or WAC in setting Medicaid reimbursement rates for drugs.
-Effective April 1, 2017, states are now required to use actual acquisition cost as the basis of reimbursement.
-Many of the legislative changes noted above stemmed from civil lawsuits being brought by states against pharmaceutical manufacturers in which there were allegations that the defendants overstated AWPs or WACs, which were used by state agencies to calculate drug reimbursements to healthcare providers.
+Under the Affordable Care Act, States were required to shift from an estimated acquisition cost-based methodology to an actual acquisition cost-based methodology for reimbursing pharmacies for drugs dispensed to Medicaid beneficiaries.
+Most states' actual acquisition-cost based reimbursement formulas are survey based with many states utilizing the CMS-contractor produced National Average Drug Acquisition Cost ("NADAC") survey data.
+Many of the legislative changes to the Medicaid Drug Rebate Program and Medicaid reimbursement formulas under the Affordable Care Act stemmed from civil lawsuits brought by states against pharmaceutical manufacturers in which there were allegations that the defendants overstated AWPs or WACs, which were used by state agencies to calculate drug reimbursements to healthcare providers.

-The Collective Bargaining Agreement dated April 6, 2011, as amended and extended by the collective bargaining dated January 5, 2017 and July 2, 2020, among Taro Israel, the Histadrut Trade Union and Taro Israel's Employees Committee (the "Collective Bargaining Agreement").
-The Collective Bargaining Agreement is valid until December 31, 2023, and automatically renews for one-year periods unless notice is provided by a party three months prior to the end of a term.
+The Collective Bargaining Agreement dated April 6, 2011, as amended and extended by the collective bargaining dated January 5, 2017 and July 2, 2020, among Taro Israel, the Histadrut Trade Union and Taro Israel's Employees Committee (the "Collective Bargaining Agreement") is valid until December 31, 2023, and automatically renews for one-year periods unless notice is provided by a party three months prior to the end of a term.
 The Collective Bargaining Agreement memorializes current employee-employer relations practices of Taro as well as additional rights relating to job security, compensation and other benefits.